encord-team/encord-agents/docs/editor_agents/examples/index.md

 <!--/codeinclude-->

-The code above will sort the ontology objects based on whether they have the title `"generic"` or not.
+The code above sorts the Ontology objects based on whether they have the title `"generic"` or not.
-We'll use the generic object to query image crops from within the agent, but before that, we'll use the `other_objects` to inform
-Claude about the information that we are caring about.
+We use the generic object to query image crops within the agent.
+Before doing so, we leverage `other_objects` to communicate to Claude the specific information we are focusing on.

 For that there is a useful class called [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) which understands how to translate from Encord ontology [`Objects`](){ target="\_blank", rel="noopener noreferrer" } to a [pydantic](https://docs.pydantic.dev/latest/){ target="\_blank", rel="noopener noreferrer" } model and from json objects to Encord [`ObjectInstance`](https://docs.encord.com/sdk-documentation/sdk-references/ObjectInstance){ target="\_blank", rel="noopener noreferrer" }s.

-Next up is preparing the system prompt to go along with every object crop.
+Next we must prepare the system prompt to go along with every object crop.
-For that, we'll use the `data_model` from above to create the json schema.
+For that, we use the `data_model` from above to create the json schema.
 It is worth noticing that we pass in just the `other_objetcs` such that the model is only allowed to choose between the object types that are not of the generic one.